Ecclesiastical Nagasaki: First contacts with the Portuguese

 Kanō Naizen (1570–1616): Arrival of the Southern Barbarians (Nanban-jin) Screen (detail), between 1588 and 1616.
 "Namban" art ("barbarians from the South") attributed to Naizen.
 This is only the left 3 panels of 6 panels.
 Screen depicting the unloading of the black ship.
 The Portuguese carrack is depicted in great detail.

 The first Portuguese (and incidentally, Western) landfall on Japanese soil appears to have been in 1543, after a group of Portuguese merchants travelling aboard a trade junk towards China were blown off course to the island of Tanegashima.

-Thereafter, trade began between Portuguese Malacca, China and Japan, as the Portuguese took advantage of the Chinese trade embargo on Japan to act as middlemen between the two nations.
+Thereafter, trade began between Portuguese Malacca, China, and Japan, as the Portuguese took advantage of the Chinese trade embargo on Japan to act as middlemen between the two nations.
 In 1550, King John III of Portugal declared the Japanese trade a "crown monopoly", and henceforth, only ships authorized by Goa were allowed to make the journey.
 In 1557 the authorities of Canton (Guangzhou) leased Macau to the Portuguese to support this trade, in exchange for tribute in silver.

 The state of civil war in Japan was highly beneficial to the Portuguese, as several competing lords sought to attract the Portuguese "black ship" and its trade to their domains.
 Initially the Portuguese called either at Firando (Hirado) belonging to Matsura Takanobu, or Bungo belonging to Ōtomo Sōrin, but in 1562 shifted to Yokoseura when its lord, Omura Sumitada, offered to be the first lord to convert to Christianity, adopting the name Dom Bartolomeu.
 In 1564 he faced a rebellion instigated by Buddhist priests and Yokoseura was razed to the ground.

-In 1571 Dom Bartolomeu, or Omura Sumitada, granted some land in the small fishing village of Nagasaki to the Jesuits, that was divided into six neighbourhoods, to receive exiled Christians from other territories and the Portuguese traders.
+In 1571, Dom Bartolomeu, or Omura Sumitada, granted some land in the small fishing village of Nagasaki to the Jesuits, that was divided into six neighborhoods, to receive exiled Christians from other territories and the Portuguese traders.
 The Jesuits constructed a chapel and a college under the name of St. Paul, like those of Goa and Malacca.
 By 1579 Nagasaki had 400 homes, with a few Portuguese casados (married men).

 Lease

 Fearful that Nagasaki might fall to his rival Takanobu, Omura Sumitada, or Dom Bartolomeu, decided to grant the city directly to the Jesuits in 1580.

 As appointed "Visitor of Missions in the Indies", Alessandro Valignano was responsible for concluding with Sumitada the terms of the lease, including all the legal details, being himself a jurist.
 The Jesuits would be responsible for electing a regedor to administer the city and pledge allegiance to Sumitada, who was still nominally considered the lord of the territory.
-By this bilateral agreement, Nagasaki was in a very similar situation as Macau, where the Portuguese had agreed to pay the authorities of Guangzhou a fee in exchange for special privileges over the territory.
+By this bilateral agreement, Nagasaki was in a very similar situation as Macau, where the Portuguese had agreed to pay the authorities of Canton a fee in exchange for special privileges over the territory.